litheesh03/Campus-Recruitment-System/README.md

 This is a web application that allows companies to recruit students for internships and full-time positions.
 The system allows companies to post job openings, manage applications, and conduct interviews.
 Students can create profiles, apply for jobs, and track their applications.

+Please use the following link to visit the website: https://litheesh.selfmade.one/

 ## Features

 * Companies can post job openings with a variety of details, including the position title, location, job description, and salary range.